STEP 1: Aldosterone Renin Ratio (ARR)

 NSAIDs (i.e., anti-inflammatory drugs such as Ibuprofen) and higher creatinine levels (i.e., if you have kidney disease) cause falsely elevated ARRs.
 Because renin tends to decrease more than aldosterone in patients aged over 65, age is another important factor to take into consideration.

 If you need to be tested, you likely have hypertension, and already take medications to control it.
 Some antihypertensive drugs increase the hormonal levels, while others decrease them.
 Being on any of these medications can thus falsely elevate or lower the test results.
 This is particularly true if you are taking either Eplerenone or Spironolactone – the two medications available to treat primary aldosteronism.
-Although patients used to have to discontinue all blood pressure medications before the test, it is now acknowledged that such practices are potentially harmful, and are therefore not warranted.
-Instead, during the four weeks preceding the test, patients are asked to switch to medications which impact the hormones the least.
-These medications include α-adrenergic blockers such as Doxazosin, and calcium channel blockers such as Verapamil.
+Although patients used to have to discontinue all blood pressure medications before the test, it is now acknowledged that such practices are potentially harmful.
+Instead, Eplerenone and Spironolactone should be discontinued during a minimum of four weeks, and all other interfering antihypertensives for two weeks preceding the test.
+Non-interfering medications include Doxazosin (an α-adrenergic blocker), Verapamil (a calcium channel blocker), and Hydralazine (a vasodilator).

 ARR Accuracy